Skip to main content

 sudo systemctl disable evcc # stops the service running at boot

-• Show the service status:
+• Show the running evcc service:

 sudo systemctl status evcc